erdogant/distfit/README.md

-dist = distfit()        # Specify desired parameters dist.fit_transform(X)   # Fit distributions on emperical data X dist.plot()             # Plot the best fitted distribution dist.predict(y)         # Predict the probability of the resonse variables dist.plot()             # Plot again the best fitted distribution but in this case the y is also included
+dist = distfit()        # Specify desired parameters dist.fit_transform(X)   # Fit distributions on emperical data X dist.predict(y)         # Predict the probability of the resonse variables dist.plot()             # Plot the best fitted distribution (y is included if prediction is made)
 ```

 ### Contents